status-im/swarms/ideas/163-support-erc721.md

 As there is no way to automatically browse all the existing collectible types, we'll focus on individual support for any collectible DApps that Status currently features.

 - UX/UI for collectibles in wallet:
-  - Browse collections
+  - Browse collections (categories/types)
   - Browse collectibles
   - View individual collectible
 - Add wallet support for any ERC721 featured in Status Selected DApps:
   - CryptoFighters
   - CryptoKitties
   - CryptoPunks
-  - etc.

 ### Iteration 1
 - Expand collectible support
+- Add profile showcase for users to display their collections
 - Purchase new collectibles via a marketplace

 ### Exit Criteria